cjdd3b/j4462/INSTALLATION.md

 ## Github

 Github is the primary service most open source programmers use to store and share their code.
 We'll also be using it to turn in assignments.
-You'll need to both install the Github client on your local machine and sign up for an account.
+You'll need to both install the Github client on your local machine and sign up for a free account.

 Instructions on getting started can be found here: https://help.github.com/articles/set-up-git